 - Build public interest.
 Use the sample press release to announce the competition in local newspapers and through radio announcements.
 Always use the program’s official name: Knights of Columbus Soccer Challenge.

 - The Supreme Council Supply Department has plaques, prizes, and promotional items available which are suitable for council champions.
-These items include regulation-size soccer balls, glow-in-the-dark miniature balls, plaques and trophies – all bearing the K of C logo.
+These items include regulation-size soccer balls, glow-in-the-dark miniature balls, plaques and trophies – all bearing the Knights of Columbus logo.
 Cash or bonds must not be awarded at any level of competition since that may compromise the amateur status of the contestant.